-- Divide Hair into Sections: Divide your hair into smaller sections using clips or hair ties.
+- pide Hair into Sections: pide your hair into smaller sections using clips or hair ties.
 This allows for better airflow and ensures that each section is thoroughly dried.
 Start with the underneath sections and work your way up.

 - Use a Diffuser: If you have curly or wavy hair, using a diffuser attachment on your hair dryer can help enhance your natural texture while drying your hair faster.
 The diffuser helps distribute airflow more evenly and minimizes frizz.

 - Increase Airflow: Make sure that the airflow of your hair dryer is not obstructed.
 Keep the vents and filters clean to maintain maximum airflow and efficiency.